bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <p><b>Third</b>, talk!
 We are by construction wired to communicate.
 Talk to your peers, supervisor and support networks at the given institution.
 Talking to others and not just inside your head is one of the most useful techniques I have found for actually understanding the issues that are going on in my head!
 In talking to others we rationalise and we find that solutions naturally arise.
 Because in talking to others we gain new perspectives.
 Opening up, especially if you are shy, we all are, can be difficult to do, especially when we have to talk about things that are more sensitive.
-I have personally found that regardless of the sensitivity of the topic, the best solution for has always been to talk.
+I have personally found that regardless of the sensitivity of the topic, the best solution for it has always been to talk.
 To let out all those stresses and strains, to bring peace to your own emotional state.
 It is so easy to say, but so hard to do.
 But, I cannot stress enough the importance of talking to others.
 It always helps to have independent viewpoints on a situation, to prevent yourself from being stuck in one line of thought, <b>#ConfirmationBias</b>.</p>

 <p><b>Fourth</b>, appreciate what you have, be grateful for what you have access to in life, appreciate the world around you and take note of the small things in life, they are easy to forget, but when we think about them we realise that there are many things in life to be happy about. </p>